violeta8/Programming-Paradigms/README.md

 Unlike `build`, the `run` command does _not_ leave the executable file `hello` behind it once the file has been successfully executed.
 Note that the file extension `.go` is specified when building the Go file.

-This completes the GO configuration guide.
+This completes the GO configuration guide. -->

 # Setting up the Source Code Editor

-We shall now configure a lightweight text editor that will allows us code Erlang and GO.
+We shall now configure our preferred lightweight text editor that will allows us code Erlang and GO.

 ## Visual Studio Code